trsong/trsong.github.io/_posts/2019-04-01-DailyQuestionsByCategory.md

 **Question:** Implement an LFU (Least Frequently Used) cache.
 It should be able to be initialized with a cache size n, and contain the following methods:

-- `set(key, value)`: sets key to value.
+- `put(key, value)`: sets key to value.
 If there are already n items in the cache and we are adding a new item, then it should also remove the least frequently used item.
 If there is a tie, then the least recently used key should be removed.
 - `get(key)`: gets the value at key.
 If no such key exists, return null.
 Each operation should run in O(1) time.